Timeline of how Trump’s pledge to end the war in Ukraine hit reality

 March 1: The meeting-gone-wrong rattles European leaders, who convene an emergency summit in London to discuss what to do to keep Ukraine armed in its fight against Russia.

-March 2: Zelensky receives a warm welcome in the UK after the meeting with Trump, where he is greeted by King Charles III.
+March 2: Zelensky receives a warm welcome in the UK, where he is greeted by King Charles III.

 March 3: Trump says he will be withholding shipments of military aid to Ukraine.
 The pause applies to all aid not yet inside Ukraine, officials say.
 Within Europe and Ukraine, officials scramble to assess the impact of the pause and make a plan to keep Ukraine armed.